gpedic/xrandr_profiler/README.md

 Run: `srandrd "/path/to/xrprofiler.py --load"`

-###Alternatives
+###Manual loading
-Create a keyboard or desktop shortcut and bind it to `"/path/to/xrprofiler.py --load"`
+If auto loading doesn't work or is not needed you could also just create a keyboard or desktop shortcut and bind it to `"/path/to/xrprofiler.py --load"`

 ##Usage